Who is the Pennsylvania Human Relations Commission?

 The Pennsylvania Human Relations Commission, or PHRC, enforces state laws that prohibit discrimination: the Pennsylvania Human Relations Act, which covers discrimination in employment, housing, commercial property, education and public accommodations; and the Pennsylvania Fair Educational Opportunities Act, which is specific to postsecondary education and secondary vocational and trade schools.

-The law also empowers the commission to educate the general public, law enforcement, educators and government officials in order to prevent discrimination and foster equal opportunity, and to address indidents of bias that may lead to community tension between racial, ethnic and other groups.
+The law also empowers the commission to educate the public in order to prevent discrimination and foster equal opportunity; and to address incidents of bias that may lead to tension between racial, ethnic and other groups.

 PHRC has administrative, legal and investigative staff, overseen by an executive director in Harrisburg and regional directors in Harrisburg, Philadelphia and Pittsburgh.

 Eleven commissioners, appointed by the governor and confirmed by the Senate, act as public liaisons, establish policies and resolve some cases that are not settled voluntarily.
 The commission is independent and nonpartisan, with no more than six commissioners from one political party.
 The chairperson is appointed by the governor, and a vice-chairperson, secretary and assistant secretary are elected by commissioners each year.

 The commission holds monthly public meetings, inviting the public to address issues of discrimination or civil tension in their communities.
 PHRC Public Meeting Schedule.

 PHRC Advisory Councils act as liaisons in local communities and work to raise public awareness of civil rights issues.
 PHRC Advisory Council Meeting Schedules.